Log Search Page

 failed password for invalid user postgres

-You can search for alternative words using the OR operator to return results for either of the search keywords, but not necessarily both of them.
-If you want to specify alternative phrases you must wrap the phrase in quotation marks.
+You can search for alternative words using the Boolean OR operator (case sensitive) to return results for either of the search keywords, but not necessarily both of them.

 "invalid user" OR "user unknown"